WaqarZahour/waqarzahour.github.io/README.md

 I am workaholic and polyglot like **Python**,  **Swift**, and **Objc**.
 Avid to explore new restaurant and enjoys good food.
 Loves to read books, watching movies and playing table tennis.

-> _**Fun factoids:**_
+> _**Fun factoids: :+1:**_
 > To check your keyboard works by typing "THE QUICK BROWN FOX JUMPS OVER THE LAZY DOG"
 > Your brain will stop thinking when contradiction occurs "A PERFUME WITHOUT FRAGRANCE"

 ## Skills
 Less is more, I specialize in the field of developement.